KENS: News operation

-KENS presently broadcasts 31 1/2 hours of locally produced newscasts each week (with five hours each weekday, 3 1/2 hours on Saturdays and three hours on Sundays).
+KENS presently broadcasts 36 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 5 minutes each weekday; four hours on Saturdays and 2 1/2 hours on Sundays).
 Former KENS employee Bob Rogers was the station's longest-running news director.
 Under Rogers' stewardship, the ratings for Channel 5's newscasts shot to first place.
 Rogers was also responsible for hiring, coaching and helping the careers of many local and national news anchors, reporters and correspondents; he retired from the station in the late 1990s.

 On January 7, 2008, when CBS' now-defunct morning program The Early Show abandoned its hybrid format that included local segments interspersed within the national program, KENS reduced its weekday morning newscast from three hours to two, airing from 5 to 7 a.m.
 Also at the same time, Itza Gutierrez left her position as anchor of the Saturday morning newscast to become a stay-at-home mother (she was later replaced by Stacia Willson, who was later promoted to the weekday noon newscast).

 Emmy Award-winning longtime anchor Chris Marrou, who worked at KENS for 36 years beginning in 1973, retired from the station in 2009.
 Marrou and other well-known anchors helped KENS dominate the 5, 6 and 10 p.m. news timeslots from the 1970s to the early 2000s.
 Marrou presented a long-running segment seen at the end of the weeknight editions of the 10 p.m. newscast, the Eyewitness Newsreel, in which Marrou narrated a package of humorous local news segments juxtaposed with out-of-context soundbites of CBS News anchors, politicians or celebrities "commenting" on the situation done in a faux newsreel style.
 Marrou wrote the segment each weeknight.
 With Marrou's retirement that year, the Eyewitness Newsreel segment was discontinued.
 In 2009, KENS announced that Jeff Vaughn (who previously served as a reporter for NBC affiliate KSHB in Kansas City) would replace Marrou as co-anchor of the 5, 6 and 10 p.m. newscasts starting in January 2010.
 In 2015, Jeff Brady (former KSAT and WFAA anchor) returned to San Antonio to become the station's lead male anchor for the evening newscasts.

 In early June 2008, KENS began promoting a 'big switch' occurring on June 30, a date which the station began production of newscasts in high definition.
 On August 2, 2010, channel 5 became the first television station in the San Antonio market with a local newscast during the 4 p.m. hour, when it debuted a half-hour broadcast at 4 p.m. on Monday through Friday afternoons (the station opted to slot Jeopardy! to bookend the 4 and 5 p.m. newscasts).
 On January 10, 2011, KENS expanded its weekday morning newscast to 2½ hours, through the addition of a half-hour broadcast at 4:30 a.m.

-In April 2022, KENS 5 dropped the Eyewitness name from its newscast title after 52 years, its newscasts from that date onward are now branded as KENS 5 News.
+In April 2022, KENS 5 dropped the Eyewitness name from its newscast title after 52 years; its newscasts from that date onward are now branded as KENS 5 News.